moliver28/research-handbook/content/job-families/marketing/digital-marketing-programs-manager.md

 Candidates for this position can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.
 To learn more about someone who may be conducting the interview, find their job title on our [team page](/handbook/company/team/).

 - Qualified candidates will be invited to a [screening call](/handbook/hiring/#screening-call) with our Global Recruiters.
-- Candidates will be invited to a 50 min interview with the VP, Integrated Marketing
 - Candidates will be invited to a 50 min interview with the Sr. Manager, Campaigns (and ABM)
 - Candidates will be invited to a 50 min interview with the Director, Content
 - Candidates will be invited to a 50 min interview with the Marketing - Director, People Business Partner